London Location of the Bell Savage Inn - Ludgate Hill

 Interesting Facts and information about the Bell Savage Inn Elizabethan Theatre

-There was gambling and there was even bear baiting in some of the Inn-yards
+• There was gambling and there was even bear baiting in it's Inn-yard

 Bell Savage Inn mentioned in 1703 newspaper Article